WHYAMERICASUCKS.COM

 USDA ARS says pesticide residues show up in bees, wax, and bee-collected pollen, including chemicals that were not used in the fields where bees were placed.
 The agency says many exposures are likely occurring through off-target drift onto nearby plants.

 The Fish and Wildlife Service's monarch proposal says intensive herbicide use in agriculture wiped out more than 860 million milkweed stems in the Midwest between 1999 and 2014, and notes that glyphosate sprayed in or near fields kills milkweed while leaving glyphosate-tolerant crops standing.
+That is the key connection: the same land-management culture that prizes clean, simplified ground also keeps destroying the plants insects actually use.

 If insects keep disappearing, the losses climb the food web

-USDA ARS says over 80 percent of plants worldwide require insect and other animal pollination for fruit and seed set, and values bee pollination in U.S. agriculture alone at least $18 billion.
+USDA ARS says over 80 percent of plants worldwide require insect and other animal pollination for fruit and seed set, and values bee pollination in U.S. Agriculture alone at least $18 billion.

 More Stories